RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 **NOTE** The gliden64 video plugin currently has issues with frame buffer emulation on the pi that causes visual glitches which lead to a crash after about 10-20 mins of playtime.
 A recent update has taken care of this issue so it is highly recommended that you update mupen64plus to the latest version.

-## Notes on Audio
-The SDL audio plugin produces less audio drop out and makes for an improved experience over the OMX audio plugin.
-Previously, the SDL audio plugin produced an audio crackling that was undesirable.
-With recent updates the audio crackle has been fixed so it is now fine to use SDL audio.
-To switch to the SDL audio plugin you should first update your mupen64plus emulator to the latest version.
-Then navigate to: ```/opt/retropie/configs/all/autoconf.cfg``` and make sure that ```mupen64plus_audio = "0"```

-As a side benefit from using the SDL audio plugin, save/load states will now function properly with mupen64plus.

-I believe this section to be obsolete, and in need of audit.
-Retropie builds have newer versions of mupen64plus and this config flag is already set.

 ## High Resolution Texture Packs
 Instructional Video https://www.youtube.com/watch?v=b3p9pYvDT-Y